drpatrik/combatris/README.md

 - [ ] Add new animation for combo/last clearing move
 - [ ] Configure which joystick to use (if many available)
 - [ ] Move joystick mapping and other settings to a config-file
-- [ ] Do a proper implementation of the sliding window protocolx
 - [ ] Unit tests for all score combinations

 ## Network Considerations